openwhyd/openwhyd/docs/API.md

 *   **fbTok**: (string, optional) Facebook access token (if using FB connect)
 *   **<s>fbRequest</s>**<s>: (string, deprecated) Facebook request id.
 Used when the visitor was invited through a Facebook request, so that the request could be cleared after the visitor successfully signed up.</s>
 *   **<s>inviteCode</s>**<s>: (string, deprecated) code given by another user who invited the current visitor to signup. can be the user id of that user. this code was used for validation, when openwhyd was still in closed beta.</s>
-*   **iBy**: (string, optional) id of the user who invited the visitor to sign up to whyd. the invited visitor will be automatically subscribed to the inviter, and the inviter will be notified upon his friend's sign up.
+*   **iBy**: (string, optional) id of the user who invited the visitor to sign up to Openwhyd. the invited visitor will be automatically subscribed to the inviter, and the inviter will be notified upon his friend's sign up.
 *   **iPg:** (string, optional) URL of the page from which the sign up was initiated (for analytics)
 *   **iRf**: (string, optional) referrer of the sign up page (origin of the visitor, for analytics)
-*   **plC**: (string, optional) id of the playlist contest that brought the visitor to sign up whyd, for participating to the contest. => a playlist is created, to participate to this contest.
+*   **plC**: (string, optional) id of the playlist contest that brought the visitor to sign up to Openwhyd, for participating to the contest. => a playlist is created, to participate to this contest.
 *   **<s>iPo</s>**<s>: (string, deprecated) id of the post from which the visitor was invited => was used to redirect to that post upon successful sign up.</s>

 Response: (JSON, _if ajax parameter was set to true_)